-Aim: This Practice Sheet is intended to support educators in understanding people with disabilities’ world.
+Aim: To support educators in understanding people with disabilities’ world.
 It’s important that educators and teachers become aware of the importance of language and of the terms nowadays used when talking of disability, the “disability etiquette” and the main document for the diagnosis of disability.

 To have in mind some good example of how “disability” does not mean “limit” is useful in order to motivate all the students.